composer/composer/doc/articles/scripts.md

 and command-line executable commands.
 - PHP classes containing defined callbacks must be autoloadable via Composer's autoload functionality.
+- If a defined callback relies on functions defined outside of a class, the callback must explicitly require the composer autoloader.

 Script definition example: